 Understanding these ‘on-the-ground’ perceptions – and not just looking at what the data said – was central to identifying suitable communication and engagement activities.
 We looked at ways to tell the stories of educators who were being promoted in a more high-profile way, both locally within Faculties and Schools and centrally within university-wide channels.

-What perceptions are creating the reality at your organisation?
+What perceptions are currently creating the reality at your organisation?
 If you would like help finding out, please get in touch for a chat about how I can partner with you to carry out internal audience research.

 Until next time